$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times

 Relations (\ref{eq1}), (\ref{eq3}), and (\ref{eq4}) yield

 as is to be expected.

 Similarly, if $J$ is a Hermitian almost complex structure for the conformal class of $g$,

-By the Nash embedding theorem \cite{nash}, we may take the standard sphere $(\mb{S}^{\tn},\tg)$ of sufficiently large dimension $\tn$ to play the role of the background Riemannian manifold in the construction above.
-By identifying metrics with their isometric embeddings into this background, we proceed to characterize certain canonical metrics on $M$ in terms of properties of the extrinsic quantities of their associated embeddings.
+By the Nash isometric embedding theorem \cite{nash}, we may take the standard sphere $(\mb{S}^{\tn},\tg)$ of sufficiently large dimension $\tn=\tn(n)$ to play the role of the background Riemannian manifold in the construction above.
+There is an optimal choice of $\tn$ that depends on the dimension $n$ of $M$ only.
+By identifying metrics, and their deformations, with their isometric embeddings into this background, and their corresponding Palais isotopic deformations as above, we may proceed to characterize metrics of constant scalar curvature on $M$ by certain properties of the extrinsic quantities of their associated embeddings.

 In terms of the extrinsic functionals defined in (\ref{tsc}), the Yamabe functional (\ref{func}) of the conformally related metrics $\tilde{g}_t=e^{2u(t)}\tilde{g}$, with associated family of isometric embeddings (\ref{emc}), decomposes as the linear combination